zezs/zezs/README.md

 - 👋 Hi, I’m Nabeel, a master's graduate in Computer Science at SRH  Heidelberg
-- I've interned at SAP Walldorf, Germany in S/4HANA ERP Product management for over 18 months
+- I've interned at SAP Walldorf, Germany in Cloud ERP Model and Design Framework team for over 18 months
 - 👀 I'm deeply interested in expanding my knowledge and skills within the realms of technology.
 - 🧠 Currently, I'm investing time in learning about Cloud Native development, Generative AI, Language Models (LLMs), and related cutting-edge technologies to stay at the forefront of innovation.
 - 🌱 I'm actively engaged in mastering the MERN stack along with JavaScript, Node, Python, Flask, RESTAPI.